LABORATORY - MARINE BIOLOGY

 THE CONVERSION BEGINS

 The unit was in a very poor condition from years of leaking roofs, the paint was peeling off the walls and fungus was rife.
-We needed to clear shelter of all accumulated junk, take the walls back to good render, seal and repaint, to enable our volunteers to build suitable units and fit our with a sink, lighting and electrical sockets.
+We needed to clear the shelter of all accumulated junk, take the walls back to good render, seal and repaint, to enable our volunteers to build suitable units and fit out with a sink, lighting and electrical sockets.
+Fortunately, there is a waste connection to the soil drains.
+It had been sealed, but will now be reinstated.

 JUNK ROOM - The World War Two bomb shelter was in a bad way, damp and filled with household and other items long past their sell by date.
 Copyright © photograph March 22 2019 Cleaner Ocean Foundation.